 Vitamin D is important for strong, healthy bones and teeth and to help control the amount of calcium in our blood.
-It may also benefit our immune system and heart.

-We get Vitamin D from the action of sunlight on exposed skin but because we need to cover up, use sun cream or simply don’t get enough sun, particularly during the winter, we have to get Vitamin D in other ways.
+We get Vitamin D from the action of sunlight on exposed skin but because we need to cover up, use sun cream or simply don’t get enough sun, particularly during the winter; we have to get Vitamin D in other ways.
 Although a few foods contain Vitamin D, for example oily fish, margarine, eggs and some breakfast cereals, we can only get a small amount of the Vitamin D we need from food.

 - Breastfed babies from birth to 1 year of age should be given a daily supplement containing 8.5 to 10 micrograms of vitamin D to make sure they get enough

 - Formula-fed babies shouldn't be given a vitamin D supplement until they're having less than 500ml (about a pint) of infant formula a day, as infant formula is fortified with vitamin D

 - Children aged 1 to 4 years old should be given a daily supplement containing 10 micrograms of vitamin D

 You can buy vitamin D supplements or vitamin drops containing vitamin D (for under 5s) at most pharmacies and supermarkets.

 Women and children who qualify for the Healthy Start scheme can get free supplements containing the recommended amounts of vitamin D. See the Healthy Start website for more information.